andrewellio/mission-control-/architecture_design/architecture-design.md

 ### 4.3 Process
 ...

-This diagram shows the proposed tree view for the main processes that the software package should interpret,
+This diagram shows the proposed tree view for the main processes that the software package should interpret.

 ![A image of a Tree View](uml_diagrams/tree_view/tree-view.png)